A Valued Partner

 Over the last six months, I’ve met with a lot of great realtors who have shared marketing ideas with me that, I believe, are very smart and attractive.
 They’re getting far more than the family-and-friends referral – the same referral that got so many into the business in the first place because “it was easy” – and they’re taking no prisoners.

 What’s your game plan to increase your market share in a limited-opportunity market?
+Is this regarded as no better time to buy?
 Besides providing loan products to close those transactions others can’t or won’t, our value is in helping you fine-tune and execute that plan.
 If your lender ISN’T helping with that, there’s no value.